Elaeocarpus angustifolius: Synonymy

 Other nations in Europe were beginning to build empires of their own, and where their fleets went, their botanists soon followed.
 As such the species was described numerous times throughout its vast distribution.
-The first (true) synonym, Elaeocarpus ganitrus, was coined in 1814 by the superintendent of the Calcutta Botanical Garden, William Roxburgh, in a simple list of names of he intended to give to plants found growing in the garden, titled Hortus Bengalensis.
+The first (true) synonym, Elaeocarpus ganitrus, was coined in 1814 by the superintendent of the Calcutta Botanical Garden, William Roxburgh, in a simple list of names he intended to give to plants found growing in the garden, titled Hortus Bengalensis.
 Because Roxburgh did not add any descriptions to this bare list, it is impossible to know what he was talking about.
-These names should thus all have been considered to be invalid nomina nuda, and should have been ignored, but at least as far as this species is concerned the 1832 version of the posthumous publication of Roxburgh's manuscript for a Flora Indica validated this name, i.e. E. ganitrus Roxb. ex.
+These names should thus all have been considered to be invalid nomina nuda, and should have been ignored, but at least as far as this species is concerned, the 1832 version of the posthumous publication of Roxburgh's manuscript for a Flora Indica validated this name, i.e. E. ganitrus Roxb. ex.
 Roxb..
 Nonetheless, it was generally rendered E. ganitrus Roxb. for most of the 19th century and later.

-Around the turn of the century the editors of the Index Kewensis had begun to realise that many old names from taxonomists in other European countries had not been registered, and many of the names of certain British scientists were not actually validly published, such as those of Roxburgh.
-In 1925 George Don's rather unscientific, but quite complete, 1831 gardening dictionary A General History of the Dichlamydeous Plants was rediscovered, and Roxburgh's name is now considered first validated in this work.
+Around the turn of the century, the editors of the Index Kewensis had begun to realise that many old names from taxonomists in other European countries had not been registered, and many of the names of certain British scientists were not actually validly published, such as those of Roxburgh.
+In 1925, George Don's rather unscientific, but quite complete, 1831 gardening dictionary A General History of the Dichlamydeous Plants was rediscovered, and Roxburgh's name is now considered first validated in this work.
 Of the nine Elaeocarpus names Roxburgh invented for the plants in the Calcutta garden, Don dismissed all of them as impossible to identify and probably just synonyms of species which had been described before by others, except for E. rugosus and E. ganitrus, for in the last case he recognised that the specific epithet meant it must be same plant as that of Rumphius almost two centuries earlier, supplied a summary description of it in his work and gave Ganitrus Ganitri as a synonym of Roxburgh's name.
 Although the description is not in Latin and would also fail as a validation according to the rules of the ICBN, it is published before these rules were promulgated, and therefore still 'counts' as a valid publication.
 However, Tirel and Raynal pointed out in 1980 that Roxburgh's E. ganitrus is doubly invalid: although it was first published in 1814, it was only effectively published in 1831 with Don, six years after Blume's E. angustifolius, and the taxon which the name describes is ambiguous, because it is based on Gaertner.